luontola/tdd-mooc-untestable-code/README.md

 **Then create a copy of the untestable code, refactor it to be easily testable, and write tests for it.**

 P.S.
-If you want an extra challenge, also write tests for the original untestable code without refactoring it.
+If you want an extra challenge, also write tests for the original untestable code.
+Then compare the tests you wrote for the refactored code and the original code, and see how much more complicated they are.

 ---